swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 name.
 Directories can be specified using either a *relative* path or a *full* path.
 The directories on the computer are arranged into a hierarchy.
 The full path tells you where a directory is in that hierarchy.
-Navigate to *your* home directory with
+Navigate to your "home directory" with

     cd ~

 Now, enter the `pwd` command and you should see:

-the full name of your home directory.
+the full name of *your* home directory.
 This tells you that you are in a directory called `<username>`, and indicates the *full path* for that directory, starting with the top of the directory structure, which is indicated by `/`.

 For example, you can enter a command to `cd` into `boot-camps/shell`, but using the *full* path based upon your output from `pwd`.
-How is this different for Windows versus unix-based computers?
+How is the full path different for Windows versus unix-based computers?

 Now go back to the home directory.
 We saw earlier that the
 command: